We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If you’re comparing cathedral versus trellis settings, you should know they both fill with debris more often than other settings.

 Cathedral settings feature the same small crevices and nooks found in trellis settings, which accumulate dirt and grime with use.
+You can identify that trait in this setting.

 Over time, this can wear down the metal and damage the diamond, so you should have it cleaned at least once per year.